 In this case, the clock uncertainty includes 120 ps of Phase Error for both Setup and Hold analysis.
 Instead of generating the 150 MHz clock with the MMCM, a BUFGCE_DIV can be connected to the 300 MHz MMCM output and divide the clock by 2.
-For optimal results, the 300 MHz clock needs to also use a BUFGCE_DIV, with not active division, in order to match the 150 MHz clock delay accurately, as shown in the following figure.
+For optimal results, the 300 MHz clock needs to also use a BUFGCE_DIV with BUFGCE_DIVIDE set to 1 to match the 150 MHz clock delay accurately, as shown in the following figure.

-Figure 5-21: Improving the Clock Topology for an UltraScale Synchronous CDC Timing Path
+Figure 5-24: Improving the Clock Topology for an UltraScale Synchronous CDC Timing Path